esto-openscan/OpenScan3-pi-gen/README.md

 # OpenScan3 Pi Image Builder

-This repository wraps [Raspberry Pi OS pi-gen](https://github.com/RPi-Distro/pi-gen) as a submodule and adds custom stages for OpenScan3 camera setups.
+This repository wraps [Raspberry Pi OS pi-gen](https://github.com/RPi-Distro/pi-gen) and [OpenScan3](https://github.com/OpenScan-org/OpenScan3)  as a submodules and adds custom stages for camera setups and a preliminary [Node-RED](https://nodered.org/) web frontend.
 It produces Raspberry Pi OS Lite based images with camera-specific tweaks and the OpenScan3 firmware.

 ## Repository Layout